-The most significant outcome was that the children who were able to resist the temptation of the sweet treat resulted in more success later in their lives.
+The most significant outcome was that the children who were able to resist the temptation of the sweet treat had more success later in their lives.
 They did better in school.
 They had better social relationships, and tended to be more successful adults.

 This was further supported by the Dunedin study of New Zealand.
 1,037 children were assessed after twenty years for their health, wealth, and involvement in crime.
 The conclusion was that the better their self-control in childhood, the better the Dunedin kids were doing in their thirties.

 They tended to have sounder health, were more successful financially, and were less likely to be involved in crime.
 The worse their childhood impulse management, the lower their financial status, the poorer their health, and the more likely to have a criminal record.

 The shocking conclusion was that, a child’s level of self-control is as powerful a predictor of financial success, health, and criminal involvement as are social class, wealth of family of origin, or IQ.

 Willpower is a powerful determinant of adult success.
 High self-control and the ability to delay gratification predicts not just good grades, but also good emotional adjustment, and better interpersonal skills.

 So, how does a person, especially an adult, develop willpower, self-control, and the ability to delay gratification?

 Willpower comes from the ability to control the thought processes that come from what is called the “executive function” part of the brain.
 These are the thoughts that without realizing it, are yelling at us inside our heads. . .
 “Eat the marshmallow!
 Eat it NOW!”